 The attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C., have in-depth knowledge of municipal liability law and the various personal injury practice areas your injuries fall into.
 We have represented clients who suffered serious injuries ranging from fractures requiring surgery to head, neck, and spine injuries that result in permanent disability.

 Clients choose our attorneys for our established history of successful settlements and wide breadth of personal injury law proficiency.

 Municipal liability cases happen when public works, government vehicles, or unsafe city conditions on certain sidewalks or on city owned property injure a person.
 You have grounds to file a municipal liability lawsuit if the local agency acted negligently, leading to your injuries.

 Many examples of municipal negligence exist.

 To file a lawsuit against a New York City public agency, your attorney must prove that the government agency was negligent.

 Before filing a lawsuit, you must file a notice of claim to the responsible agency within 90 days of the accident.
 Identifying the appropriate agency can be complicated and if done incorrectly can be fatal to your case.
 This notice must include:

-Hiring a municipal liability attorney from Sullivan Papain Block McGrath & Cannavo, P.C., will ensure that you meet all necessary deadlines, identify the appropriate parties, put on notice of the claim and ensure that the notice of claim contains adequate, detailed information.
+Hiring a municipal liability attorney from Sullivan Papain Block McGrath Coffinas & Cannavo, P.C., will ensure that you meet all necessary deadlines, identify the appropriate parties, put on notice of the claim and ensure that the notice of claim contains adequate, detailed information.